How to Grow African Violets

 Maintain Proper Humidity

-African violets like high humidity.
-This can be accomplished by putting a glass of water next to your plant or placing the pot in a humidity tray.
+African violets like high humidity and our homes are very dry.
+You can provide etra humidity by putting a glass of water next to your plant or placing the pot in a humidity tray.
 A humidity tray is simply a galvanized tray full of gravel with water on the bottom.
 The water should not reach the top of the gravel or come in direct contact with your pot.
 As the water evaporates, it creates humidity around your plants.

 Light is critical.
 African violets do best in a north-facing window, especially in the summer.
 If they get too much sun, their leaves will burn so avoid southern exposures.
 You can place your African violets directly on your windowsill, but during the winter, you should either move your plant from the window at night or place a piece of paper between the plant and the window at night to prevent your plant from getting chilled.
 African violets like night-time temperatures of 65°F to 70°F. Day time temperatures can vary between 70°F and 90°F.